Project Overview

 How will you prevent dust from affecting nearby farms and communities?

-- Reducing the scale of mining activities
+- Reducing the scale of the mining by 40% (from 1500 tph to 900tph),

 We are also reducing the risk of airborne dust travelling as a result of wind by: